What is an IP Address? IPv4, IPv6, Public vs Private Explained

 - How IP Communication Works

-- Subnets & CIDR Notation
+- Subnets and CIDR Notation

 - NAT - How Multiple Devices Share One IP